 An observation deck and handicapped-accessible boardwalk offer superb birding opportunities as well as excellent views of the freshwater tidal marsh.
 Bald eagle and osprey patrol the skies above the marsh, while herons and egrets hunt in its waters.
 Late fall is prime viewing season for migrating and wintering waterfowl that stop to utilize Cumberland Marsh for feeding and resting.
 River otter and other aquatic mammals also find the marsh hospitable.
 The forest that buffers the wetlands of Holt’s Creek hosts a number of migratory songbirds during the spring and fall.
 Birding along the hiking trails will typically turn up a variety of species.

 Please remember that Cumberland Marsh is a Nature Preserve and as such, contains sensitive natural communities.
-Respect this area by staying on designated paths, leaving pets at home, and not removing anything from the area.
+Respect this area by staying on designated paths, leaving pets at home, not removing anything from the area, and packing out all trash.

 Location: Cumberland Rd, New Kent, VA 23124